 What is home insurance and what does it cover?

-Buying a house will probably be one of the biggest investments you will ever make, and it is important to protect it.
+Buying a house will probably be among the biggest investments you will ever make, and it is important to protect it.
 Home insurance covers losses to a home and the property inside the home.
 It also includes liability insurance in case of an accident inside the residence or on the property.

 What does home insurance cover?